uncbiag/easyreg/doc/source/notes/train_segmentation_model.rst

         --data_task_name : data task name i.e. lung_reg_task , oai_reg_task
         --output_root_path  : task name i.e. run_training_rdmm_task
         --preprocess : path of the folder where settings are saved,should include cur_task_setting.json
+        --task_type: either reg or seg, should be seg
         --seed: seed that you would like to use,
         --train_size: percentage size for train set, if it is not pre-splitted
         --test_size: percentage size for test set, if it is not pre-splitted